-Description The subjects comprise a semi detached villa.
-Accommodation GROUND FLOOR: Hallway, Lounge, Kitchen/Dining Area, Bedroom, Utility Room, WC and Conservatory.
+Description The subjects comprise an attractive semi-detached villa.
+Accommodation GROUND FLOOR: Hallway, Lounge, Dining Room, Kitchen with Dining Area, Utility Room and WC.
 FIRST FLOOR: 3 Bedrooms and Bathroom.

-FIRST FLOOR.
-3 Bediooms and Bathroom.
-Gross internal floor area (m2) 152m2 or thereby.
-Neighbourhood and location The subjects are situated within an established residential location within Bearsden.
-There is a railway line to the rear.
-The flightpath for Glasgow Airport is close by.
+Gross internal floor area (m 2) 106m 2 . -- --- --

+Neighbourhood and location The subjects are situated in the established hamlet of Balmore. ---------------------------- ---

 Age Circa 1900.
 Weather Dry and bright.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of stone construction.
+The chimney stack is externally rendered.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of pitched timber construction externally clad in slate.
-Only a limited head and shoulders inspection possible of the apex.
-This area appears to be partially lined.
+Only a limited 'head and shoulders' inspection was possible of the apex.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater system is predominantly of cast iron design.
+The rainwater system is of PVC and cast iron design.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction.
+The main walls are understood to be of brick construction externally rendered.
+There is a modern extension to the rear.
+No access was gained to the gable wall of the extension.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a mixed timber sash single and double glazed design and some more modern uPVC double glazed units have also been installed.
+The windows are of timber sash double glazed, timber sash single glazed and with velux units installed within the roof construction.

 External decorations Visually inspected.
 Paint finished and decorated external surfaces will require redecoration on a regular basis.
-Conservatories / porches Visually inspected.
-There is a conservatory to the side.